-2. Add 100 μL of working KILR detection solution to wells containing cells in the assay plate.
-It is not recommended to mix solutions in the wells by pipetting up and down or by vortexing the assay plate.

-- 3. Place lid back on plate and incubate assay plate for at least 1 hour at room temperature in the dark. - 4.
+- Add 100 μL of working KILR detection solution to wells containing cells in the assay plate.
+It is not recommended to mix solutions in the wells by pipetting up and down or by vortexing the assay plate. - 3.
+Place lid back on plate and incubate assay plate for at least 1 hour at room temperature in the dark. - 4.
 Read samples on a standard luminescence plate reader at 0.1 to 1 second/well for photomultiplier tube readers or 5 to 10 seconds for imager.
 The actual signal characteristics over time are affected by lab conditions, such as temperature, and the user should establish an optimal read time.
-In general, the signal continues to increase.
-The plate may be incubated overnight (16 hours) and the signal may be measured the next day.
+The plate could be incubated overnight and the signal should be measured within 24 hours.
 Once an optimal read time has been established, continue to use this incubation time to maintain consistency between assays.
 Luminescence readout usually collects signal from all wavelengths.
 Some instrument manufacturer may include a cutoff filter at high wavelengths, but usually no wavelength setting is needed for luminescence readout. - 5.
 Data analysis can be performed using your choice of statistical analysis software (e.g. GraphPad Prism, Molecular Devices Softmax Pro, BioTek Gen5, Microsoft Excel, etc.).

-Section VIII: Calculations \\
+Section VIII: Calculations